P ≠ RP Proof

 program cannot be computed in any fixed poly(n) upper-bounded number of

-cannot be reduced in polynomial time into another one of a P(n)-time
+polynomial time into another one of a P(n)-time decidable problem, because the

-run in polynomial time in this case, but it cannot previously know or compute
+reducer machine must run within polynomial time in this case, but it cannot

-what upper bounds that time P(n). £
+previously know or compute what upper bounds that time P(n), by Proposition

 Suppose that someone claims, with the following argument, that the P ≠ RP proof of mine fails: